-MHMS documentation management was inconsistent: OAG report
+MHMS documentation management was inconsistent: OAG Report

 BY MAVIS N PODOKOLO

-OAG audited the accounts of Ministry of Health and Medical Services and discovered that signatures of authorising officers varied from document to document and handwritten changes to documents after signature.
+“Documentation management was inconsistent with some documents not able to be found, signatures of authorising officers varying from document to document and handwritten changes to documents after signature,” the OAG report states.

-OAG when carrying out the audit recommended to MHMS that where significant errors are made in documentation MHMS should ensure that documentation should is recreated and reauthorised rather than being changed by hand and copies of all key documents which support payments are maintained in the Ministry.
+Office of the Auditor General says where significant errors are made in documentation MHMS should ensure that documentation should is recreated and reauthorised rather than being changed by hand and copies of all key documents which support payments are maintained in the Ministry.

-“MHMS should ensure that key signatures have been verified before documentation is sent to Ministry of Finance and Treasury (MoFT) for payment,” the OAG report says.
+“MMHS should ensure that key signatures have been verified before documentation is sent to Ministry of Finance and Treasury (MoFT) for payment,” OAG report says.

-Ministry of Health and Medical Services in response to OAG says their management has agreed to the recommendations and has proposed to do the following:
+In response the Ministry of Health said management had agreed to the recommendations and had proposed to do the following:

 “· The MHMS will comply by taking a sample of all key signatures of the accountable officers in the ministry.